skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 sides of Khelberg.

-After a decade of fighting, a human female named Rhone gained the mastery in the conflict, aided by a large group of Wizards.
+After a decade of fighting, a human female named Rhone gained the mastery in the conflict, aided by a large group of wizards.
 They drove the other forces from the mountain, captured Fol Thron, and set up a Mageocracy.
 This was the most diverse and stable government the land had known since the fall of Ellas Morad and the original